Sustainable & Smart: Navigating Lean Supply Chain Frontiers

 AI and machine learning algorithms are revolutionizing smart supply chain management by automating complex decision-making processes.
 These technologies enable predictive analytics for demand forecasting, optimize routing and logistics, and facilitate real-time decision-making.

 On some level, both have been in use for many years.
-The recent explosion of developments in artificial intelligence and LLM (large language models) like ChatGPT means AI will soon play an even bigger role in the supply chain.
+The recent explosion of developments in artificial intelligence and LLM (large language models) like ChatGPT means AI will continue to transform the supply chain.

 Ultimately, by leveraging AI and ML, companies can anticipate market changes, adapt to consumer demands more quickly, and reduce operational waste.